Charline Schwarz

 Charline Schwarz (born 15 January 2001) is a German archer.
 She competed in the women's individual event at the 2020 Summer Olympics in Tokyo, Japan, and she won the bronze medal in the women's team event.

-In 2021, she won the silver medal in the women's team recurve event at the European Archery Championships held in Antalya, Turkey.
+In 2021, Schwarz won the silver medal in the women's team recurve event at the European Archery Championships held in Antalya, Turkey.

-She won the gold medal in the women's team recurve event at the 2022 European Archery Championships held in Munich, Germany.
+Schwarz won the gold medal in the women's team recurve event at the 2022 European Archery Championships held in Munich, Germany.